Cast Away: Home media

-Cast Away was released on DVD and VHS on June 12, 2001.
-The DVD version of the film is a THX certified two-disc Special Edition release that features a DTS 5.1 audio track and several bonus features, including galleries, special effects vignettes, audio commentary, trailers, TV spots, behind-the-scenes footage, interviews, featurettes and more.
+In North America (Region 1), Cast Away was released on VHS and DVD on June 12, 2001, by 20th Century Fox Home Entertainment.
+The DVD version of the film is a THX certified two-disc Special Edition release that features a DTS 6.1 ES audio track and several bonus features, including galleries, special effects vignettes, audio commentary, trailers, TV spots, behind-the-scenes footage, interviews, featurettes and more.
 It became the fastest-selling DVD release in 20th Century Fox history, selling 1.8 million copies and surpassing X-Men.
 Additionally, the film generated $5.5 million in rentals, which broke Traffic's record for having the highest DVD rentals.
-Cast Away would go on to hold this record until 2002 when it was taken by The Fast and the Furious.
-In total, the film made $57 million in home video sales and $20.6 million in home video rentals during its first week of release, making it the third-highest home video rentals of any film, behind Meet the Parents and The Sixth Sense.
+Cast Away went on to hold this record until 2002 when it was taken by The Fast and the Furious.
+In total, the film made $57 million in home video sales and $20.6 million in home video rentals during its first week of release.
+It had the second-highest first week home video rentals of any film, behind Meet the Parents, as well as third-highest rentals overall, after the latter film and The Sixth Sense.
+In Region 2 and Region 4 areas such as Australia, the United Kingdom and Europe, the initial home video releases were handled by DreamWorks Home Entertainment rather than 20th Century Fox Home Entertainment.
+The international prints also featured the 1997 DreamWorks Pictures opening logo, while North American prints featured the 1994 20th Century Fox opening logo.
+In South Korea (Region 3), the film was released on DVD on April 20, 2002, by CJ Entertainment.
+CJ Entertainment had also handled the South Korean theatrical distribution for Cast Away and other DreamWorks films such as American Beauty and Gladiator.

-A single-disc DVD version of the film was released alongside Independence Day on May 21, 2002.
+In North America, a single-disc DVD version of the film was released alongside the Fox film Independence Day on May 21, 2002.

+20th Century Fox Home Entertainment released the film on Blu-ray in North America on December 4, 2007.